The Story of the Whitehurst's Bell

 Historical Center in Washington DC, to house the bell aboard the Slater.

-displayed in the after crews quarters beside the last locker on the
+was displayed in the after crews quarters beside the last locker on the

 port side,